Tom Brady Joins Instagram, Racks Over Half A Million Followers In Hours With Single Post

 A photo posted by Tom Brady (@tombrady) on

-Brady is off to a good start in his Instagram endeavors, but he’s still got a very long way to go if he has even a dash of hope for given Gisele a run for her money.
+Brady is off to a good start in his Instagram endeavors, but he’s still got a very long way to go if he has even a dash of hope of giving Gisele a run for her money.

 Bundchen currently boasts a formidable 11 million followers.